 Privacy model

-- The share portal is a static page — it only reads the URL hash client-side
+- The share portal is a static page — it only reads the hash and renders client-side

 - No analytics, no tracking, no cookies on the share portal